lokumai/smolagents-quickstart-template/docs/mini-courses/1_llms.md

 ### A. Core Definition

+What are LLMs?
+They're just models that take text as input and output text.
+You give them a prompt, and they generate a response based on patterns learned from training data.

 Imagine an LLM as a super-smart text machine.
 You give it some words (called a **prompt**), and it replies with more words (called **generation**).
 It's like chatting with a knowledgeable friend who predicts what you'll say next.

 At its heart, an LLM is a deep learning model trained on huge amounts of text from books, websites, and more.
 It learns patterns in language to guess the most likely next word in a sentence.